IABTechLab/uid2-examples/web-integrations/prebid-secure-signals/client-side/README.md

 **Note:** These variables are substituted into the HTML during the Docker build process using `envsubst`.
 If a variable is not set in the `.env` file, default values are used.

-## Important: Verifying Secure Signals

-Unlike standalone Secure Signals integrations, Prebid's native Secure Signals integration does NOT create a `_GESPSK-*` localStorage entry.
-This is expected behavior because:

-1. **Prebid manages the token** in its own storage (`__uid2_advertising_token` or `__euid_advertising_token`)
-2. **Prebid sends encrypted signals directly** to Google Ad Manager via the Prebid User ID Module
-3. **No separate Secure Signals SDK is needed** or used

-To verify Secure Signals are actually being sent to Google Ad Manager:
-- Use the Network tab in browser DevTools
-- Look for ad requests to `doubleclick.net` or `googlesyndication.com`
-- Check the request payload for encrypted signal data containing your UID2/EUID token

 ## Test the Example Application

 The example application illustrates the steps documented in the integration guides.